Bonded by Love for Product

 We’re obsessed with the process and love learning from our customers and our team members.

-We gather feedback from our clients, end users, and analytics tools, and we’re focused on having researched business cases behind every decision we make.
+We gather feedback from our partners, end users, and analytics tools, and we’re focused on having researched business cases behind every decision we make.
 We want to hire people who have expertise in areas where our current team members do not.
 As our engineering team has grown, we’ve organically started to pair more.
 We’re not dogmatic about pairing in any way, and wouldn’t even say that we’ve cultivated a pairing culture, but our engineers naturally come together to review each other’s pull requests and work through problems together.
 As we continue to grow, we hope to move further and further away from silos.

 Promotes from Within